pagkly/Zed/Investopedia4/How Cost-Benefit Analysis Process Is Performed.md

 Alternative capital budgeting analysis methods, including [[net present value]](https://www.investopedia.com/terms/n/npv.asp) (NPV), could be more appropriate for these situations.
 The concept of present value states that an amount of money or cash in the present day is worth more than receiving the amount in the future since today's money could be invested and earn income.

-One of the benefits of using net present value for deciding on a project is that it uses an alternative rate of return that could be earned if the project had never been done.
+One of the benefits of using net present value for deciding on a project is that it uses an alternative rate of [[Return|return]] that could be earned if the project had never been done.
 That return is discounted from the results.
 In other words, the project needs to earn at least more than the rate of return that could be earned elsewhere or the [[discount rate]](https://www.investopedia.com/terms/d/discountrate.asp).

 However, with any type of model used in performing a cost-benefit analysis, there are a significant amount of forecasts built into the models.
-The forecasts used in any CBA might include future revenue or sales, alternative rates of return, expected costs, and expected future cash flows.
+The forecasts used in any CBA might include future revenue or sales, alternative rates of [[Return|return]], expected costs, and expected future cash flows.
 If one or two of the forecasts are off, the CBA results would likely be thrown into question, thus highlighting the limitations in performing a cost-benefit analysis.

 ## Frequently Asked Questions

 ### How does one weigh costs versus benefits?

 Cost benefit analysis (CBA) is a systematic method for quantifying and then comparing the total costs to total expected rewards of undertaking a project or making an investment.
 If the benefits greatly outweigh the costs, the decision should go ahead; otherwise it should probably not.
-CBAs, importantly, will also include the opportunity costs of missed or skipped projects.
+CBAs, importantly, [[Will|will]] also include the opportunity costs of missed or skipped projects.

 ### What are some tools or methods used in CBA?